 We can help you to do this under European Union Council Directive 2004/80/EC.
 This directive compels member states to set up a compensation scheme that guarantees fair and appropriate compensation to victims of violent crime.
 The rules of each scheme will differ slightly from the UK Criminal Injuries Compensation Scheme which is operated by the CICA.
 However the general principle is that those who are injured as a result of a crime abroad should be entitled to some form of recognition from the member state.

-The forthcoming Brexit changes to UK membership of the UE will undoubtedly change things but until the break is complete the directive will be honoured by all member states.
+The forthcoming Brexit changes to UK membership of the EU will undoubtedly change things but until the break is complete the directive will be honoured by all member states.

 If you have been the victim of a sexual assault or a violent assault whilst on holiday or living / working abroad – you may be able to make a claim for compensation.

 The following countries currently allow for claims on behalf of UK residents:

 Call us to discuss your case today – 01423 593 002 or complete our enquiry form